Matrosskaya Tishina

 Federal State Institution IZ-77/1 of the Office of the Federal Penitentiary Service of Russia in the City of Moscow is a prison located in the Sokolniki District of Moscow, Russia.
 The facility is commonly known as Matrosskaya Tishina (Матросская тишина, lit.
 "Seaman's Silence"), after the name of the street on which it is located in north-eastern Moscow.
-Matrosskaya Tishina is operated by the Federal Penitentiary Service, famously holding Mikhail Khodorkovsky and some plotters of the 1991 Soviet coup d'état attempt.
+Matrosskaya Tishina is operated by the Federal Penitentiary Service, and is famous for having held several notable prisoners, including Mikhail Khodorkovsky and Platon Lebedev; Gennady Yanaev, the leader of the 1991 Soviet coup d'état attempt; and Alexei Navalny.

 History

-The site of Matrosskaya Tishina has been home to detention facilities since 1775, when an insane asylum ran by a charitable organization was opened, and in 1870 the facility was reformed as Moscow Prison with an occupancy for 300 men and 150 women.
+The site of Matrosskaya Tishina has been home to detention facilities since 1775, when an insane asylum, run by a charitable organization, was opened, and in 1870 the facility was reformed as Moscow Prison with an occupancy for 300 men and 150 women.
 In 1912, new purpose-built prison blocks designed by architect Boris Alberti were erected, and in 1918 was transformed into a reformatory for juvenile convicts.

 Matrosskaya Tishina was established in its current form in 1945 by Soviet authorities following World War II.
 It was operated by the Ministry of Internal Affairs as No. 14 of the Ministry of Internal Affairs for Moscow Area from 1946 until 1956, when the prison was renamed SIZO No. 1 of the Moscow Main Department of Internal Affairs.
 Initially, the new prison had two main buildings, accommodating more than 2,000 adult prisoners, before being increased to three buildings.
 From 1949 to 1953, the third building housed a special prison containing war criminals from the Third Reich, as well as prisoners who worked in the Special Technical Bureau of the Ministry of Internal Affairs.
 From 1953 until 1997, the third building housed juvenile delinquents, and since 1999 has housed the tuberculosis department.
 Since 1997, SIZO No. 1 was subordinated to the Main Penitentiary Department (GUIN) of the Ministry of Justice of the Russian Federation, and at that time it contained up to 5,000 prisoners under investigation or awaiting sentencing.